South Korea to Brazil By Air freight, Container ship or Road

 Incheon International Airport to Guarulhos - Governador André Franco Montoro International Airport

-The quickest way to get from South Korea to Brazil by ship will take about 37 days 16h and departs from Busan (KRPUS) and arrives into Rio de Janeiro (BRRIO).
-There are vessels departing 2-4 times a week on this route.
-HMM is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.
+The quickest way to get from South Korea to Brazil by ship will take about 39 days and departs from Busan (KRPUS) and arrives into Pecem (BRPEC).
+There are vessels departing every 2-4 weeks on this route.
+MSC is one of the carriers that operates regular services on this route with vessels departing every 2-4 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.